collectiveaccess/ProvidenceDocs/_source/dataModelling/primaryTables.rst

    :header-rows: 1
    :file: intrinsics_objects.csv

-`Note:` ca_objects.preferred_labels.names is used by data mappings and display templates to reference the intrinsic name field in the ca_object_labels table
+`Note:` ca_objects.preferred_labels.name is used by data mappings and display templates to reference the intrinsic name field in the ca_object_labels table

 Object Lots (ca_object_lots)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^